bramvdbogaerde/tortilla.rb/README.md

 ```
 Right now authentication headers are not supported.
 But I'm working on that.

 By default Tortilla will parse a JSON response into a Ruby hash.
-But you can change implement your own parsing methods by adding them to Tortilla.
+But you can  implement your own parsing methods by adding them to Tortilla per API.

 Example: